-In this course, students participate in a chronological history of the world beginning with the Paleolithic Era and the development of the first civilizations, continues with an examination of classical societies, and traces the expansion of trade networks and their global impact.
+In this course, students participate in a chronological history of the world beginning with the Paleolithic Era and the development of the first civilizations, continue with an examination of classical societies, and trace the expansion of trade networks and their global impact.
 The course emphasizes the key themes of interactions over time, geography, shifts in political power, and the role of belief systems.
 Throughout the year, students examine major concepts including change, imperialism, nationalism, political systems, conflict, justice and human rights.
 The course emphasizes the importance of historical thinking skills that include gathering, interpreting, and using evidence, chronological reasoning and causation, comparison and contextualization, and geographic reasoning.
 All of the social studies practices and standards are included in the study of global history and geography.

-114 WORLD HISTORY PRE-AP 9 (H) \ Grade Level: 9 1.0 Credits:
+114 WORLD HISTORY 9 Grade Level 0

+Grade Level: 9

+Credits: 1.0

-This is part one of two-year, introductory college level World History course.
+This is an introductory college-level World History course.
 It may be taken in place of Global History and Geography 9.
-Students investigate significant events, individuals, developments, and processes from 8000 B.C.E. to 1750 C.E..
-Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity and change over time.
+Students will be introduced to some of the skills and practices that will prepare them for the AP World History course in 10th grade.
+Students investigate significant events, individuals, developments, and processes from 8000 BCE to 1750 CE.
+Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, continuity, and change over time.
 The course includes six themes that students explore throughout the course in order to make connections among historical developments in different times and places: humans and the environment, cultural developments and interactions, governance, economic systems, social interactions and organization, and technology and innovation.
+This is a reading and writing intensive course, utilizing primary and secondary source analysis and evaluation to develop students' historical knowledge.

+701 STUDIO IN ART

+Grade Level: 8-9

+Credits: 1.0

-This is a reading- and writing-intensive course, utilizing primary and secondary source analysis and evaluation to develop students' historical knowledge.
-701 FOUNDATIONS IN ART Grade Level: 8-9 .0 Students will engage in the four artistic processes (creating, presenting, responding, and connecting) using the art elements and design principles to create and present works of art.
-Students will work in 2-D and 3-D and learn digital art tools.
-Students will explore a variety of artists, art processes, and materials, such as pencil, watercolor, pastel, and printmaking.
+In this foundation-level course, students are immersed in the four artistic processes using the art elements and design principles to create and present works in traditional fine arts fields.
+Students work in two- and three-dimensional design, and sculpture.
+Students explore a variety of artists, art processes, and materials, such as pencil, watercolor, pastel, and printmaking.
 Students will use a variety of tools and media to broaden their experience and encourage experimentation.

 This course satisfies the graduation requirement of one credit for art/music.
 Completion of this foundation course is a pre-requisite for advanced art electives and for students who are completing a Regents with Advanced Designation in music/art.

-702 DIGITAL IMAGING & PHOTOGRAPHY I Grade Level: 9 0.5 Credits:
+702 DIGITAL IMAGING I

+Grade Level: 9 0.5 Credits: